-- our customer consents to the use or disclosure of the customer information: - the use or disclosure is required or authorised under an Australian law or a court/tribunal order; - the purpose is related to improving our products and services and seeking customer input such as market research: or - the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body e.g. the police.
+- our customer consents to the use or disclosure of the customer information; or - the use or disclosure is required or authorised under an Australian law or a court/tribunal order; or - the purpose is related to improving our products and services and seeking customer input such as market research: or - the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body e.g. the police.

-From time to time we or our related bodies corporate and business partners may wish to contact you (where we have your valid consent) to provide you with information about other products and services in which you may be interested.
-These consents shall remain in effect in accordance with relevant law or unless and until you notify us that you do not want to receive direct marketing communications from us (or our related companies).
+From time to time we or our related bodies corporate and business partners may wish to contact you to provide you with information about other products and services in which you may be interested.
+If you prefer not to receive direct marketing communications from us (or our related companies) you can let us know using any of the communication methods above.